01micko/labbe-material-icons/README.md

 `make`

-There is no install routine, jst copy all of the `labbe-material-*` directories to `~/local/share/icons/` and start using them.
+There is no install routine, just copy all of the `labbe-material-*` directories to `~/local/share/icons/` and start using them.

 `make clean` removes all the compiled icons so you can start fresh.